-Scientists have taken cues from the “lost wax” technique for making renaissance bronzes to 3D print human mini-organs with their very own blood vessels.
+Scientists have taken cues from the “lost wax” technique for making renaissance bronzes where 3D printing is used to model human mini-organs with their very own blood vessels.

 It’s an advance that moves the field closer to creating life-saving organ transplants for the more than 100,000 people on US waiting lists alone, 20 of whom die each day.